 - Plan on reading this book for years!
 It cannot and should not be read quickly.
 At times the mind can only take in and digest perhaps just one paragraph or even a single sentence.
 It’s fine to ponder, cogitate, ruminate and meditate on your readings.
 It’s also a good idea to pray for a greater understanding.
 Also, seek out other reading materials as well, ones that might add to your understanding.
 Take your time.

+for themselves.
 Pray for guidance and insight about this book.
 It may not be a book that matches your current path, but keep it in mind.
-Someday, it may

-with the universe, and why people suffer and are confused.
-It especially illuminates our future destiny and reveals what the afterlife
+out of step with the universe, and why people suffer and are confused.
+It especially illuminates our future destiny and reveals what the

-holds for us.
+afterlife holds for us.
 It offers a vision of the great potential of all of humankind as well as of each individual.
-It is, as stated earlier, a
+It is, as stated earlier,

 Jesus, suffering, death, happiness, Heaven, etc., you’ll likely find that these questions are answered plausibly in The Urantia Book.

-is key.
+life, persistence is key.
 There are no negative consequences for not reading it.
-Like all true knowledge it gives freely to you and takes nothing away, so
+Like all true knowledge it gives freely to you and takes

-feel free to put it down if you need to, maybe for years.
-It will be there for you if and when the time is right, at which point you can
+nothing away, so feel free to put it down if you need to, maybe for years.
+It will be there for you if and when the time is right, at which

 point you can pick it up and begin right where you left off.